Bahay ni Lola

-Bahay ni Lola is a 2001 horror comedy film written and directed by Uro Q. Dela Cruz.
+Bahay ni Lola is a 2001 horror comedy film written and directed by Rosauro "Uro" Q. Dela Cruz.
 It features an ensemble cast that includes Gloria Romero in the title role, Ice Seguerra, Manilyn Reynes, and Gina Alajar.

 Produced and distributed by Regal Films, the film was theatrically released on December 25, 2001, as part of the 27th Metro Manila Film Festival.
-It became the highest-grossing film of that year’s festival.
+It became the highest-grossing film of that year's festival.

 Plot

-The story revolves around a family who gathers at their ancestral home during Christmas.
+The story revolves around a family that gathers at their ancestral home during Christmas.
 Tensions within the family members lead to quarrels, and the family becomes haunted by malevolent spirits.
 The ghostly disturbances increase as the family's internal conflicts worsen.
-The only hope for the family’s safety lies in the protection offered by their grandmother's guardian spirit, which battles against the demons threatening to destroy them.
+The only hope for the family's safety lies in the protection offered by their grandmother's guardian spirit, which battles against the demons threatening to destroy them.